 If you're using linear fluorescent fixtures already and you want to keep those fixtures, we have extra bright 4ft and extra bright 8ft LED tubes that provide excellent lighting at install heights over 15 feet.
 Or you can retrofit your fluorescent fixtures with magnetic LED strips.

-Linear Aisle Lights
+Warehouse Aisle Lights